Litocruz/90daysdevops/semana1/dia7/roxs-devops-project90/ansible/README.md

 sudo systemctl status vote_app

+## TODO

+I've identified several key points and inconsistencies that need to be addressed to ensure a smooth deployment.
+These include:

+VM Resource Allocation: Your Vagrantfile's memory and CPU are a bit low for all services.

+Application Pathing: There's an inconsistency in how app_base_path and app_base_name are used for cloning the repository and then referencing the sub-applications.

+Node.js Port Handling: Passing ports directly to pm2 start via -p can be problematic if the Node.js apps expect them as environment variables.

+PostgreSQL Port for Worker: The nodejs_worker role's environment variables were missing PGPORT.

+Forwarded Ports in Vagrantfile: Clarified the mapping for better understanding.

 pm2 list (para ver las apps worker-app y result-app)

 pm2 logs (para ver los logs consolidados)